 And, I appreciated that my doctors were aggressive with my treatment protocol and on top of my care.

 I’m also grateful that everything I needed was within the hospital.
 When I go there for my checkups, I get my CTs, MRIs, mammograms, all of my tests done right there.
 I have my

 tests done one day, and the next day, I meet with my medical oncologist and get my results.
 I can also see my naturopathic provider and my dietitian in the same appointment.
 I don't

 have to go from room to room, to room—they all come to me in one room.

-Over the years, Dr. Ross Taylor, a gastroenterologist at CTCA, has helped to keep my health in-check too.
+Over the years, my gastroenterologist at CTCA has helped to keep my health in check, too.
 When I’ve returned for checkups, he has performed colonoscopies to

 remove polyps in my colon.
 Praise God, the polyps were benign, but we all know polyps can turn into cancer.
 This is another reason why I love CTCA so much.
 They leave no stones

 unturned.
 They are thorough in my care and proactive to take care of things that could cause problems down the road.